Caltech Astrophysics Option

 the official academic advisor for graduate students in the first and second years,

 until they sign up with a thesis advisor.

 a resource as needed for more senior graduate students, who also have a research/thesis advisor/s.

 As a Caltech Ay student, you are welcome at any time to come and talk to me, especially if you have a problem.

-These days, send me an email and we can arrange to either meet in person on campus somewhere, or ZOOM.
+These days, send me an email and we can arrange to either meet in person or via ZOOM.

 If you are looking for information regarding admissions, try:

 Information for graduate students:

 - The Ay option is fairly similar to the Ph option, with the basic difference

 being four required Ay courses: Ay20, 21, 101, 102, and consequently fewer